 The sun starts losing its strength and the river gets shallower.
 People on horses come in to enjoy the last sunrays near the water as we are making our way out of the canyon after a great day.
 The Somoto Canyon is truly a natural wonder which is a ton of fun to explore!

-- In the dry season, it is completely ok to self-guide in the canyon, even if local guides will push to sell their services.
+- In the dry season, it is completely ok to self-guide in the canyon.

 - Good quality dry bags are a must as they will be thrown into the water and swum with.
 They are very hard to find in Nicaragua, but guides will provide some if you are going with a tour.